-The financial statements are prepared on the cash basis of accounting modified for the valuation of investments at fair value.
+The financial statements are prepared on the cash basis of accounting modified for the valuation of investments, at fair value and the recording of artwork and a security deposit.
 Under this basis, revenue and the related assets are recognized when received rather than when earned and expenses are recognized when paid rather than when the obligations are incurred, except for investments which are stated at fair value with unrealized gain (loss) on investments reported as part of the change in net assets.
 Management has determined that the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America ("US GAAP"), as described above is an acceptable basis for the preparation of the financial statements in the circumstances.
 No provision for deferred federal excise tax on investment appreciation was made.